BIOL275-MSUM/eda-tdedvall/README.md

 When examining the species frequency of solidago altissima in regard to location, North America has the largest species frequency, followed by Asia.
-While previously collected data on the reason for solidago alitissima’s high frequency in North America is low, there are a few possibilities to explain this occurrence.
+While previously collected data on the reason for solidago altissima’s high frequency in North America is low, there are a few possibilities to explain this occurrence.
 As previously stated, solidago altissima has a naturally high tolerance for growing in human disturbed areas.
 The United States 2020 population is just under nine times that of Canada’s 2020 population (Worldometers.info 2020).
-This large difference in populations could suggest a trend in Solidago altissima’s growth dispersion.
+This large difference in populations could suggest a trend in solidago altissima’s growth dispersion.
 If the overall species has undergone evolution to better adapt to modern human behavior, it would infer a relationship between country population size and species frequency of solidago